Last Updated on May 24, 2021

-Private Equity: Individuals and firms that invest into private firms, or perform buyouts of public firms with plans to take those firms private.
-The underlying motivation is to achieve a positive return on investment.
-A private equity investment will generally be made by a private equity firm, a venture capital firm or an angel investor.
+Private Equity: Individuals and firms that invest in private firms or perform buyouts of public firms with plans to take those firms private.
+A private equity investment will generally be made by a private equity firm, a venture capital firm, or an angel investor.

 Venture Capital: A form of financing provided to small, early-stage firms that are deemed to have high growth potential.
 Venture Capitalists (VCs) invest in early-stage ventures in exchange for equity or an ownership stake in the company.
 VCs are typically looking for large (5-10x+) returns, and therefore often seek to bring the business to its initial public offering (IPO) stage so that they can sell their shareholdings at a high profit.
 They often demand 50% or more ownership over the investee’s firm in order to offset their high risk.

 Acquisition: The process by which one business buys a second (generally smaller) company which is then absorbed into the parent organization or run as a subsidiary.
 The company acquired is often referred to as the “target.”

 Crowdfunding: A form of crowdsourcing and alternative finance; the practice of funding a project or venture by raising monetary contributions from a large number of people.
 Popular crowdfunding sites include Kickstarter, gofundme, and indiegogo.

 Debt Financing: Financing that occurs when a firm raises money for working capital or capital expenditures by selling bonds, bills, or notes to individuals and/or institutional investors.